JuFisch/mysite/content/post/testing.md

 </code></pre>

-Right now, I have PublishMessage build two pieces of information into it's response (alongside the basic Content-Type header): the message text that was sent (m.Data) and the *number* of sockets that it sent the message to (sentCount).
+Right now, I have PublishMessage build two pieces of information into its response (alongside the basic Content-Type header): the message text that was sent (m.Data) and the *number* of sockets that it sent the message to (sentCount).

 Warning: There's a big cheat here, which I'm going to have to come back to later.
 Right now, sentCount is just set equal to len(sockets), the length of the list of socket objects stored as a value to the name of the channel (the key) in the channels hash.
-So basically, channels hash says "Hey there are three sockets in this channel) and PublishHandler says "ok, sentCount equals three!"
+So basically, channels hash says "Hey there are three sockets in this channel" and PublishHandler says "Ok, sentCount equals three!"
 Why is that cheating?
-Because sentCount doesn't *actually* count the number of sends (heyo!)
+Because sentCount doesn't *actually* count the number of sends.
+(Heyo!)
 When this is complete, sentCount will truly be a counter of the for loop that iterates through each socket and calls socket.Send.
 That way, if I try to send a message to Socket #2 of 5, and I get an error back, I can (a) return an error (b) use sentCount to show that it wasn't equal to the socket number in the channels hash, i.e. that it failed to send the message to the correct number of sockets.

 But I digress.
 Let's focus on the fact that PublishHandler sends a response including number of sockets it sent to and the message content.
 That let's me implement a test of PublishHandler that says "Make sure that we hear a response from PublishHandler that says it returned the # of sockets we know is in the channel, and the text of the message we asked it to send."